Course - Bachelor Thesis in Musicology - MUSV2033

 Learning methods and activities

-The main form of teaching for this course is individual supervision with an assigned supervisor.
+The main form of teaching for this course is individual supervision, a minimum of three meetings, with an assigned supervisor.
 In addition, there is a seminar series that offers general training in academic writing, finding source materials, and research ethics.
-Finally, there will be a seminar where all students present and give feedback on each other’s projects.
+At the final seminar all students present and give feedback on each other’s projects.

 The seminars are compulsory and demand minimum 80% attendance.
 For students pursuing a practice-based study, there will be a brief internship of one to two months at a relevant musical/cultural institution, to be agreed between supervisor, student, and institution.